2022 Cypriot archiepiscopal election: Candidates

-Several metropolitans reportedly expressed interest in the elections before the archbishop's death : they are George of Paphos, Athanasios of Limassol, Isaiah of Tamassos as well as the metropolitans of Constantias, Morphou, Karpasia and Kykkos.
+Several metropolitans expressed interest in the elections before the archbishop's death: they were George of Paphos, Athanasios of Limassol, Isaiah of Tamassos as well as the metropolitans of Constantias, Morphou, Karpasia and Kykkos.
+At the beginning, the Metropolitan of Famagusta (Constantias), Basil, was the only one to have officially declared himself as a candidate.

-For now, the Metropolitan of Famagusta (Constantias), Basil, is the only one to have officially declared himself as a candidate.
+Finally, the metropolitans George of Paphos, Athanasios of Limassol, Isaias of Tamassos, Chrysostomos of Kyrenia, Neophytos of Morphou, and Basil of Constantias declared themselves as running for the office.